department-of-veterans-affairs/vets-website/src/platform/testing/e2e/cypress/support/form-tester/README.md

 ```
 dataSets: ['a-test', 'b-test', 'another-folder/c-test', 'another-folder/d-test'],
 fixtures: {
+  // `__dirname` can be used to return the current directory path
+  // relative to the project root.

   data: path.join(__dirname, 'some-folder'), // => 'src/applications/some-form-app/tests/data'
 },
 ```

-`__dirname` can be used to return the current directory path relative to the project root.
+##### Other fixtures

-There is generally no need to set any fixtures other than `data`, but it is possible to set other fixtures for any special cases that might require them.
+The `data` path is the only required entry for this setting, but it is possible to set other fixtures for any special cases that might require them.

 ```
-// src/applications/some-form-app/tests/some-form-app.cypress.spec.js
+// testConfig

 fixtures: {
   data: path.join(__dirname, 'data'),